2023 Most Popular Journalism Bachelor's Degree Schools in Washington

 Check out the journalism bachelor's degree programs at these schools if you want to attend one of the most popular in Washington.

-Our analysis found Washington State University to be the most popular school for journalism students who want to pursue a bachelor’s degree in Washington.
-Wazzu is a very large public school located in the distant town of Pullman.
+Our 2023 rankings named Washington State University the most popular school in Washington for journalism students working on their bachelor’s degree.
+Wazzu is a fairly large public school located in the distant town of Pullman.

 Women make up 59% of the journalism majors at the school.